askeksa/Rose/README.txt

   given procedure with the given arguments.
 This turtle continues executing the rest of the current procedure in parallel.
 - temp <variable> = <expression>
-  Assign a value to a variable.
+  Assign a value to a local variable.
 - when <expression> <statement>* done
   Run the block of statements if the expression evaluates to non-zero.
 - when <expression> <statement>* else <statement>* done